30388.

 Krao Farini (1876 – 16 April 1926) was an American sideshow performer, who was born with hypertrichosis, who took part in 19th-century exhibition tours in North America and Europe.
 She was adopted by Guillermo Antonio Farini.
 On verso is says “Born in Siam Asia Age 16.
 Forepaugh Circus, 1892.
 She was billed as the “Missing Link.”
 There are various stories of her origin which you can find online.

 Gentleman with his advertising Ferris Wheel.
-Words on some of the cars: “Confectioner,” “and,” “Refreshment,” “Contractor,” “Banquets,” etc.
+Words on some of the cars: “Confectioner,” “and,” “Refreshment,” “Contractor,” “Banquets,” etc. Information from Fred Dahlinger: This wheel with observation platforms at axle height is the British Graydon wheel of 1895.

 The Little Esquimaux Lady, Miss Olof Krarer.
 Age, 31 years.
 Height, 40 inches.
 Weight, 120 lbs.